Vynny/MCGA/README.md

 ---

 ## Indoor Maps
 Some classes are just really hard to find.
 Take a look indoors and view fully annotated floormaps for two buildings!
 Tap on a classroom to set it as a navigation source or destination.
-Currently supports Hall 4th floor and CC 1st floor.
+Currently supports Hall (2nd, 4th) and CC (1st) floors.

 <img src="https://github.com/Vynny/MCGA/raw/master/screenshots/5.png" alt="H4 Indoor" width="400px">